Nasdanika-Demos/general-purpose-executable-diagrams-story/librarian.md

 For diagrams librarians also may create [libraries of reusable diagram elements](https://www.drawio.com/blog/custom-libraries), including groups of elements (patterns).
 Libraries can be stored in a source repository system.
-With GitHub libraries can be published using [GitHub Pages](https://pages.github.com/) or [JSDELIVR](https://www.jsdelivr.com/github) CDN.
+With GitHub, libraries can be published using [GitHub Pages](https://pages.github.com/) or [JSDELIVR](https://www.jsdelivr.com/github) CDN.
 Drawio browser app can load libraries from a multitude of sources, including GitHub.

 Librarians may also create and publish URI construction wizard applications where a URI is constructed based on user choices.